 The Puffy Lux mattress ships for free (via FedEx) and will arrive at your door compressed in a box within two to five business days.
 Once the box arrives, simply move it to your room and proceed to unroll the bed onto your frame or foundation.
 Once you unroll the mattress, just make sure to let it fully inflate for about 24-72 hours before sleeping on it (that’s the case with most bed-in-a-box mattresses that arrive compressed).

 Once you get the mattress all set up, Puffy gives you a 101-night risk-free sleep trial.
-In simple terms, the company is allowing you to sleep on the bed for three plus months before deciding whether you want to keep it or not.
+In simple terms, this means you can sleep on the bed for three plus months before deciding whether you want to keep it or not.
 If, during the trial period, you decide you’re not a fan of the mattress, no problem, the return/refund process is very easy.
-All you have to do is contact Puffy customer support and they’ll arrange for a third party crew to come pick up the mattress from your home (at no additional charge).
+All you have to do is contact Puffy customer support and they’ll arrange for a third party crew to come pick up the mattress from your home at no additional charge.
 Once the pickup occurs, the company will issue you a full refund.
 Pretty easy, right?

 Additionally, Puffy is one of the few bed-in-a-box companies that backs their mattresses with a lifetime warranty.
 You can read more about what the warranty entails on the company’s website.

 In case this is your first interaction with Puffy, it’s important to note the company offers two different models.
 There’s the Original Puffy and the Puffy Lux.
 You can read our full review of the Original Puffy mattress, but for brevity’s sake, there are three main differences between that model and the Lux.

 Price — From a MSRP standpoint, the Original Puffy is about $600-$800 less than the Lux, depending on which size you select.

 Construction — Both models are all-foam beds, but the Lux model incorporates one additional layer of foam.
 As a result, it’s 2″ thicker than the Original Puffy mattress.